charlesreid1/charlesreid1.github.io/pelican/content/2026-fermi-chocolate-messes.md

 comfortably contains our two original estimates (40B and 44B).
 But we should be honest about what that means: it doesn't mean the original estimates were validated.
-It means every path we can take to an answer inherits the same factor-of-two-per-knob budget, and those knobs *compose multiplicatively*, so a five-step chain of factor-of-two knobs has a factor-of-32 total spread even if every individual knob is honest.
+It means every path we can take to an answer inherits the same tens-of-percent-per-knob budget, and those knobs *compose multiplicatively*, so a five-step chain of ±25%-ish knobs smears the answer by roughly ±2× even if every individual knob is honest - and if any single knob is genuinely factor-of-two (like the
+\$/bar knob in the upper-bound problem), it dominates the whole budget by itself.

 The interesting thing isn't that our Fermi estimate landed in the middle of the corridor.
 The interesting thing is that **the corridor is the same